zoffline/zwift-offline/README.md

 <details><summary>Expand</summary>

+* To obtain the official map schedule and update files from Zwift server: create a ``cdn-proxy.txt`` file in the ``storage`` directory.
+This can only work if you are running zoffline on a different machine than the Zwift client.
 * To enable the password reset feature when multiplayer is enabled: create a ``gmail_credentials.txt`` file in the ``storage`` directory containing the login credentials of a Gmail account.
 You need to access https://security.google.com/settings/security/apppasswords and create an app password to allow the login from the server.
 * To enable the Discord bridge bot: ``pip3 install discord`` and create a ``discord.cfg`` file in the ``storage`` directory containing
   ```